Home Compare ALLN.SW vs TEG.DE

 Allreal Holding vs TAG Immobilien: Which Stock Looks Stronger in 2026?

-Allreal holds the cleaner structural position, with the lead spread across stability and growth.
-TAG Immobilien still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-On the market side, Allreal is in better shape — its trend is intact while TAG Immobilien's trend has broken down.
+Allreal holds the cleaner structural position, with the lead spread across stability and valuation.
+TAG Immobilien still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The market setup broadly confirms the structural lead — Allreal holds the more constructive position.
 That puts structure and market broadly in agreement — Allreal's lead looks more confirmed than conflicted.

 Trajectory Similarity